A Nation Divided 1845-1865

 An explorer of the Western US, a Senator from California, and an opponent of slavery.
 John C. Fremont was a 19th-century American figure known for his exploration of the West and his anti-slavery stance.

-An act that made the territories of Kansas and Nebraska which could choose slavery status
+an act that made the territories of Kansas and Nebraska which could choose slavery status

 Kansas-Nebraska Act